dgarnitz/vectorflow/README.md

 ```

 ### VectorFlow API Client
-The easiest way to use VectorFlow is to with the our testing client, located in `src/testing_client.py`.
+The easiest way to use VectorFlow is with the our testing client, located in `src/testing_client.py`.
 Running this script will submit a document to VectorFlow for embedding.
 You can change the values to match your configuration.

+Note that the `TESTING_ENV` variable is the equivalent of the `enviroment` field in the `VectorDBMetadata`, which corresponds to an environment in Pincone, a class in Weaviate, a collection in qdrant, etc.

 ### Sample Curl Request